realm/realm-java-benchmarks/README.md

 SQLite or Realm, explicit write transactions are used.
 The implicit read transactions are not directly measured.

-The `in.realm.internal` is also included in the benchmark under the name Realm Low Level.
+The `io.realm.internal` is also included in the benchmark under the name Realm Low Level.
 This benchmark is used internally by Realm to measure the overhead of the object store.
 As `io.realm.internal` is using explicit read transactions, in some cases `io.realm.internal` will appear slower.